MANUALS: BOWLING

 • Shall have a collar – Mock turtleneck shirts are considered to be a collared shirt

-• Identification on the front or back can be either the participant’s first or last name, or school name/nickname if owned by the school.
+• Identification on the front and/or back may be either the participant’s first and/or last name and/or school name and/or nickname if owned by the school.

-• Identification on the back of shirt may be school name/nickname/logo.
+• Identification on the back of shirt may be school name and/or nickname and/or logo.
 Note: The IBF logo is permitted on the front of the shirt.

 If not in appropriate uniform and it cannot be corrected immediately the player will be disqualified and team will use an absentee score for the game in which that bowler is participating.